Back to Blog

 Rising Costs of Care

 Long-term care costs have historically increased at an annual rate of 5% or more.
 For instance, the average cost of a private nursing home room was about $100,000 per year in 2023.
+However, in some major metropolitan areas, like New York City or San Francisco, that cost can easily exceed $150,000 per year.
 Without inflation protection, a policy purchased today might only cover a fraction of this cost in 15–20 years.
 To illustrate, consider the impact of a 3% annual inflation rate, which would more than double care costs over 20 years.
+A 5% inflation rate would more than quadruple costs over the same period.

 Real-World Impact